Before you start: do you actually want to self-host?

 Phase 4: LLM provider configuration

-Set permissions on the env file first (keeps your keys out of group-readable files):
+Set permissions on the env file first:

 chmod 600 ~/.hermes/.env